eslint/eslint/docs/src/rules/no-unused-vars.md

 ### ignoreClassWithStaticInitBlock

 The `ignoreClassWithStaticInitBlock` option is a boolean (default: `false`).
-Static initialization blocks or Static blocks was introduced in ES2022.
-Static blocks lets us to initialize static variables and execute code during the evaluation of defined class.
-It means that one don't need to create an instance of class to run the code written inside the static block.
-This option ignore the classes with static initialization block when sets to `true`.
+Static initialization blocks allow you to initialize static variables and execute code during the evaluation of a class definition, meaning the static block code is executed without creating a new instance of the class.
+When set to `true`, this option ignores classes containing static initialization blocks.

 Examples of **incorrect** code for the `{ "ignoreClassWithStaticInitBlock": true }` option